What is capsular contracture?

 - Massaging the breasts during the healing process after breast augmentation with implants reportedly helps to prevent capsular contracture, but is not proven.

-- Stop smoking before and after your surgery.
+- Stopping smoking before and after your surgery.

 - Your surgeon may recommend a specific type of implant that has a more textured surface.
 Smooth implants tend to increase the risk of tissue capsules becoming too tight.